Suzanne Schreiber

 Suzanne Schreiber is an American politician who has served as the Oklahoma House of Representatives member from the 70th district since November 16, 2022 and as the Tulsa Public Schools Board member from the 7th district from February 2014 to February 2022.

 Early life and education

 Suzanne Schreiber was born in New Mexico.

-Her mother is a former Lieutenant Governor of New Mexico.
+Her mother is former Lieutenant Governor of New Mexico Diane Denish.

 She moved to Tulsa to attend the University of Tulsa in 1991.

 She was a member of Chi Omega.

 After graduating from the University of Tulsa, she attended the University of Tulsa College of Law.

 Career

 Schreiber clerked for Judge Terence C. Kern at the Northern District of Oklahoma and for Judge Stephanie Kulp Seymour at the 10th Circuit Court of Appeals.
 She worked for the George Kaiser Family Foundation and the Tulsa Community Foundation.